siranipour/sigpt/README.md

 ## Inference

 The model can be interacted with using the package's `fastAPI` server.
+The `onnx` artefact must be fetched from the GCP bucket in order to run the server locally.
 To start the server simply run:

 ```prompt